 With few limits on ammunition sales in the United States, the smuggling of bullets into Mexico is another challenge.
 From 2009 to 2014, close to 74,000 weapons captured in Mexico were traced back to the United States—about 70 percent of all guns seized.
 A 2011 study published by the University of Notre Dame estimates that the 2004 expiration of the U.S. Federal Assault Weapons Ban led to a 16.4 percent increase in Mexico’s homicide rate between 2004 and 2008.

-Due to escalating gun violence, the late President Hugo Chávez set up the Presidential Commission on Disarmament in May 2011, launching a public disarmament effort that saw over 130,000 illegal weapons surrendered that year alone.
+Due to escalating gun violence, then-President Hugo Chávez set up the Presidential Commission on Disarmament in 2011, launching a public disarmament effort that saw over 130,000 illegal weapons surrendered that year alone.
 The commission issued a resolution in February 2012 banning the sale of all firearms and ammunition to civilians.
 It also imposed a one-year moratorium on commercial gun imports and the issuing of gun-carry permits.
 The rule went into effect in June 2012, allowing only the army, police, and security companies to legally buy weapons.
 In 2011, the commission also issued resolutions banning guns on public transportation, construction sites, and cultural and sporting events.

-In June 2013, President Nicolás Maduro signed the Law of Disarmament and Arms and Munitions Control, and he later established further regulations in April 2014.
+In June 2013, President Nicolás Maduro signed the Law of Disarmament and Arms and Munitions Control, and he later established further regulations in 2014.
 The law raised the age of gun possession to 25, and requires applicants to have a clean record, a psychological exam, training certification, and proof of legal purchase.
 For personal defense, civilians must renew gun permits every two years and are allowed only one gun with 50 bullets per year.
 The law also suspended non-government gun sales and the emission of new gun permits for two years.